What’s the Best Material for a Cat Tree? (6 Carpet Types Compared)

 You’ll notice a pretty substantial price difference between certain materials.
 Also, consider the length of time that a particular material will last.
 If a material is expensive but lasts a really long time, it might be cheaper in the long run than a material that’s cheap to buy but needs replacing often.

-Related Read: 6 Best Modern Cat Trees in 2021 – Reviews & Top Picks
+Related Read: 6 Best Modern Cat Trees – Reviews & Top Picks

 Like most things in life, you have a lot of options when picking the covering material for your cat tree, but each one is a tradeoff between price, durability, appearance, and more.
 Luckily, your cat will enjoy destroying most of the materials you might choose to put on its tree; you just might not enjoy replacing them!